-March 20, 2020 by Ultiworld Disc Golf Staff in Livewire with 0 comments
+March 20, 2020 by Ultiworld Disc Golf Staff in Livewire, News with 0 comments

 Disc Golf Hall of Fame inductee and three-time world champion, Des Reading, will undergo a total hip replacement next week.
 Reading has had ongoing issues competing with the injured hip, including withdrawing from the 2018 Professional World Championship in Vermont.